 Don’t fall into the trap of thinking that you already know your family members well.
 Kids (and adults too) will always surprise each other with something new they can learn!
 Start a round of 2-Minute Interview or a game like The Hat Game can introduce each person to new ways to get to know and bond with other family members.
 Everyone may even discover some fascinating facts about each other’s lives, their favorite foods, activities, music, movies, or tv shows, or events that have happened.
 Showing a genuine interest in those facts will make everyone feel a little more appreciated and promote closer family connections.

-While family mealtimes together offer a time of respite from the hustle and bustle of everyday life.
-Some of these suggestions may fall flat as that souffle you have been trying to master.
+While family mealtimes together can offer a time of respite from the hustle and bustle of everyday life – Some of these suggestions may fall flat as that souffle you have been trying to master.
 Others may get you only a minute or two of additional conversation.
-Still, others may not work the first few times you try them.
+And still, others may not work the first few times you try them.
 However, experts tell us that persistence pays off when it comes to kids, so don’t let your first attempts, a little pushback, or even negative comments keep you from trying again.

 For more ideas for solving your dinnertime challenges, check out Eat, Laugh, Talk: The Family Dinner Playbook from the nonprofit The Family Dinner Project.

 Now, let's get cooking #GfreeDeliciously!

 Note: Several Wildtree seasonings and spice blends that we love are included in the recipes featured in this collection.
 But you can always substitute any similar favorites you may already have in stock.